Great Gasp: Operational features

-Gasp opened with 12 chutes, although as the ride control system was upgraded and popularity decreased, that number was reduced to 8 chutes.
+Gasp opened with 12 chutes, although as the ride control system was upgraded and riders decreased, that number was reduced to 8 chutes.

 Each seat held two riders, and was equipped with a seat belt and restraint bar.
 Stationary cables kept each chute stabilized and in the correct position.
 Another cable actually moved the seat vertically.
 Inside the tower was one counterweight for each chute.

 The control system could detect empty seats as well as overloaded seats and would prevent cycling them.
 The control system hardware was located in the small ring housing at the base of the tower.
 An anemometer was mounted at the top of the ride, and was tied into the control system as to prevent operation when wind gusted above a preset limit.

 A small elevator inside the tower allowed access to the winch and motor housing at the top.
 The tower also held antennas for in-park radio communications.

 The Gasp served as a focal point of New Year's Eve celebrations in 1990.
 A huge "1991" sign was mounted, and fireworks were actually launched from the top ring of the Gasp while a "Peach" was dropped, much like the one still dropped in Atlanta, during the Holiday in the Park New Year's Eve celebration on December 31, 1990.

-It has been said that pieces of the Great Gasp were sent to Six Flags Over Texas for spare parts on the Texas Chute Out ensuring it could stay in operation for the next few years.
+Pieces of the Great Gasp were sent to Six Flags Over Texas for spare parts on the Texas Chute Out ensuring it could stay in operation for the next few years.
 The Texas Chute Out closed on September 3, 2012, and was demolished by Dallas Demolition on October 10, 2012.
 It was replaced with the Texas Sky Screamer which is nearly twice as tall as the Texas Chute Out.